lunactic/DAS_2018_Tutorial/02-InstallMethod/02-InstallMethodOnDivaServices.md

 ``` bash
 chmod +x script.sh
 ```
-Now we can test the script with
+Now we can test the script with (run in the same folder as the jar file)
 ``` bash
 ./script.sh example.png ./
 ```